HeresJohnny5/100-days-of-code/log.md

 **Thoughts**: With 7 days left in February I'm trying to go back through a large portion of *The Complete Developers Guide to MongoDB*, not to mention complete the course in full prior to March 1st.
 Doing such I'll continue my journey to complete some type of project and/or certificate each and every month for the full year of 2018.

+## Day 34: February 21, 2018

+**Progress**: Today I dug into [Mongoose Validation middleware](http://mongoosejs.com/docs/validation.html) testing CRUD logic all while making some progress on *The Complete Developers Guide to MongoDB*.

+**Thoughts**: While I have a lot left to learn when discussing anything backend, it's absolutely awesome when things start to click.

 ---
 ### 2018 Projects / Certifications:
 + January 2018: **M001: MongoDB Basics**